nolanbconaway/nolanbconaway.github.io/resume/index.md

 - Designed Python classes to scrape 16 years of reviews from Pitchfork Media.
 - Stored data in SQL format, analyses focused on uncovering evidence of reviewer bias.
 - Published results in Jupyter Notebooks and a blog post.
 - _Sample result_.
-"Tough" reviewers are _more_ likely to award Best New Music in borderline cases.
-- _Sample result_.
 Reviewers statistically heap scores to "round" values (e.g., *.0).